 In every field of life, whether it is work, society or family, some individuals don't think or work in your accordance, and you eventually start disliking them.
 It is because of their person, thinking and their way of living that is quite different from yours.

-The best you can do is to be in constructive approach and do the minimal, i.e., act with courtesy.
-The more you try to cope with them (be it on-field or off-field), the more you will gain composure, patience, and techniques to work under pressure and understand deeply regarding human relationships.
+The best you can do is to be in a constructive approach and do the minimal, i.e., act with courtesy.
+The more you try to cope with them (be it on-field or off-field), the more you will gain composure, patience, and techniques to work under pressure and understand deeply human relationships.

-However, aforementioned isn’t sufficient to be a person you need to be in daily life.
+However, the aforementioned isn’t sufficient to be a person you need to be in daily life.
 Here is an account of some practical ideas that can better help you to perform efficiently with others whom you don't like.
 Hope they may work for you too.

 If someone infuriates you through his/her actions or words, never react to him/her.
 Instead, choose to be silent.
 Evaluate the reason behind his/her gestures.
-If it's your fault, then gently accept else respond him/her thoughtfully in place of doing the same with him/her.
+If it's your fault, then gently accept else respond to him/her thoughtfully in place of doing the same with him/her.

-A leader may get more aggressive with players on-field and the same thing can happen with the boss at office hours.
+A leader may get more aggressive with players on-field and the same thing can happen with the boss during office hours.
 The reason could be because he is more ambitious than others.
 Watch out for a cause behind the nature of the person you don’t like, and try to be self-aware and polite when they strike you.